superbad64/OpenFighter/Wanderer/README.md

 ---

 > [!IMPORTANT]
 > This is a WIP !
-It's not yet quite ready for being actually brought in the physical world.
+It's not yet quite ready to be actually brought into the physical world.
-> Hic sunt dracones.
+> *Hic sunt dracones.*

 This case is intended for a (relatively) compact build with all the features you'd normally expect in a modern fightstick, except art support.
+It can have a magnetic bottom plate though !

 ## Parts list

 Must be exactly matched:

 - 8x M3S Ruthex heat-set inserts (all for the top side)
+- 4x M3S Ruthex heat-set inserts to mount the board
 - 1x Neutrik NA-USB
+- For the bottom plate, either:
-- 8x 3x3 cylindrical magnets
+    - 8x 4x5mm cylindrical magnets **and** 8x 3x3mm disc magnets
+    - Or 8x additional M3S Ruthex heat-set inserts

 Exact match not needed except for dimensions:

 - 4x ISO 7380 M3x8 hex socket button head screws
-- 8x DIN 7991/ISO 10642 M3x8 hex socket countersunk screws
+- 8x DIN 7991/ISO 10642 M3x8 hex socket countersunk screws (and 4 more if you aren't using magnets for the bottom plate)
 - 2x DIN 912/ISO 4672 M3x35 hex socket head cap screws for the Neutrik
 - 2x DIN 934/ISO 4032 M3 hex nuts
+- 2x DIN 912/ISO 4672 M3 hex socket head cap screws to mount the board (adapt the length to your standoffs, you need at least 4mm)

+It's Whatever (tm):

+- 3mm thick material for the sides (acrylic, 3D printed plastic, wood, metal, cardboard, marble, dry ice...)

 Tools && auxiliaries:

 - Soldering iron
 - (Optional but recommended) Medium strength threadlocker, aka blue Loctite(tm)
+- M3 standoffs if you wish to route wires under the board/do some actual cable management

 ## Build guide